News 2003

 25 August 2003

-(Upfront - Connex Magazine, p29-36) Connex say there will be timetable changes for Longfield station in the autumn timetable to accommodate the Eurostar trains, when they run to Fawkham junction.
+Press release from Connex South Eastern Connex say there will be timetable changes for Longfield station in the autumn timetable to accommodate the Eurostar trains, when they run to Fawkham junction.
 But most space taken up by the loss of their franchise at the end of the year.
 A publicly owned interim company will take over for now, and some of comments printed in the magazine suggest that many people would like things to remain that way, although the Strategic Railway Authority want to contract services out again.
 Connex's managing director, Michael Holden, acknowledged the company was not popular but reminded people the inherent problems will not go away.
 The letters page had four letters, only one wholly in support of the company, another said "it goes to show that no matter how much spin you put on something, the bare facts will speak for themselves."

 21 August 2003